 One of the first studies to find a firm genetic basis for sleep was published in 2016.
 Researchers looked at a family of mice that had very unusual sleep behavior.
 They had extreme amounts of wakefulness, a higher ratio of non-REM sleep and a great deal of muscle activity during sleep.
 The mice with this sleep disorder were all found in genetic testing to have a gene variant called Nalcn.
 This mutation affects areas of the brain that control REM sleep.

 Similarly, researchers looked at families of mice that slept far more than usual and had extended periods of REM sleep.
 These mice were found in testing to have a mutation in the Sik3 gene, which controls the overall length of sleep.

 Although this research was important in establishing a genetic basis for two common sleep disorders, it merely raised more questions.
 Could people have these same gene mutations with the same results?
 Is insomnia inherited in humans?
 Even more importantly, how could this knowledge be used to improve our health?

 Is Insomnia Inherited?
 These Genes May Control Your Sleep

 The military recently conducted a study to look at genes, lifestyle factors and the ways that these affect the health of soldiers.
 More than 33,000 members of the Army submitted DNA samples as well as questionnaires about their health and habits.
-The connections made between certain genes and specific conditions was then cross-referenced with other studies.
+The connections made between certain genes and specific conditions were then cross-referenced with other studies.